Federer vs. Nadal: Which way will it go?

 At the Australian Open, he is a perfect 3-0, famously defeating Federer in five sets in the 2009 final.

 "We have not been there in that situation for a while, so that makes the match different," said Nadal.
 "I really don't think about what happened in the past.
-I think the player who play better is going to be the winner."
+I think the player who plays better is going to be the winner."

 A win for Nadal and he would become the first man in the Open Era to win each major at least twice; Federer would become the second oldest man in the Open Era to win a major behind Australia's Ken Rosewall, a regular visitor to the Australian Open.